 • If you had done wrong, why would your parents wish to talk to you about it?
 Because they love you and want to help you.

 Corianton eventually repented and returned to full activity and participation in the church (See Alma 43:1-2)

-In life there will be many choices we have to make.
-To avoid going down dangerous paths that could damage our spirits and cause suffering and unhappiness, we need to listen to and follow the guides that Heavenly Father has provided for us.
+In life there will be many choices we have to make, but if we stay on the path that leads to eternal life and listen to the guides that Heavenly Father has provided for us, we can avoid going down dangerous paths that could damage our spirits and cause suffering and unhappiness.

 Weekly Reading Assignment